vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **Opening (2 minutes):**

 "Thank you for taking the time to speak with me today, [Name].
-Before I dive into what ArdiA does, I'd like to understand more about [Practice Name] and your specific needs.
+Before I dive into what Ardia does, I'd like to understand more about [Practice Name] and your specific needs.
 Could you tell me a bit about your practice and the patients you serve?"

 **Needs Assessment (5-7 minutes):**